charnam/billboard/config/content-template/README.md

 # Setting up billboard content

-This is a work-in-progress.
+This README is a work-in-progress.
 Check this document later.

 ## Setup